astrelconfig/sdk-guide/README.md

 To resolve aspect `A` for a host-supplied `identifier` (which may be absent):

-### 5.1 Triggers (global overrides)
+### 5.1 Override (forced value)

-`config.triggers` is an array, **ordered by priority** (index 0 is highest).
-Iterate it in order.
-For each trigger:
+If `aspect.overridden` is `true`, the aspect is pinned to a forced value. **Return `aspect.default` immediately** and report the deciding layer as `override` (Section 11).
+Do not run the lottery.

+When the backend pins an aspect it sets `default` to the forced value and omits `lottery`, so even an SDK that ignored the flag would return the forced value via the default layer.
+Checking the flag first makes the override authoritative (it wins even if a `lottery` is erroneously present) and lets telemetry distinguish a forced value from one that merely fell through to its baseline default.

-1. If `trigger.active` is `false`, skip it.
+If `overridden` is absent or `false`, fall through.
-2. If `trigger.aspects` contains a key equal to `A`'s slug, **return that value immediately**.

-The first active trigger that overrides `A` wins.
-Triggers are global: they apply to every evaluation regardless of the supplied identifier (or its absence).
-If no active trigger overrides `A`, fall through.

-> A trigger's `active` flag is the only thing that gates it, and it is part of the published payload.
-Flipping a trigger is a publish operation, not a runtime call.
-This is what makes triggers usable as a kill-switch: publish `active: true` and every SDK forces the override on its next config load.
+> There is no trigger object, priority list, or runtime input in the SDK.
+The override is decided entirely in the backend.
+"Flipping" it is a publish operation: the backend republishes the aspect with `overridden: true`, the forced value in `default`, and no `lottery`.
+Every SDK picks it up on its next config load.
+This is what makes it usable as a kill-switch.

 ### 5.2 Lottery (deterministic rollout)